-Some of us have an insistent internal dialogue going nonstop and some of us have very little internal dialogue.
-Yes, everyone has self talk and sometimes you can see people moving their lips while doing it.
+Some of us have an insistent internal voice going nonstop and some of us have very little internal dialogue.
 I am going to show you how to improve yours.

 If you have a critical internal voice, ask that part what is it’s positive intention ?
-What is it trying to do positive for you (99 % of the time it is something positive).
-For example, make you a better person or protect you.
+What is it trying to do for you?
+99 % of the time I have found it is something positive.
+For example: it is to make you a better person or to protect you.
 Ask the part if it would tell you what to do rather than what not to do in order to direct your behaviors.
-Then ask the part if it would use your complimentary voice in the future to give you instructions?
+Then ask the part if it would use your complimentary voice in the future to give you instructions.

 If the above did not work for you at this time, maybe do what my class attendee did.
 Or you can add this “Circus music” to the critical voice.
 This music might make a big difference for you.